Apoptosis and Dog Cancer

 Without active apoptosis genes to stop them, cancer cells aim to keep living and keep reproducing.
 They consume body resources, destroy normal architecture, hijack the immune system, derange body metabolism, and continue to live at any cost.

 Cancer makes sure that the apoptosis genes in a cell do NOT get activated.
 It effectively tells them to “sleep.”
-With the apoptosis genes asleep, the automatic braking system turned off, the cancer cell can multiply as much as it wants to.
+With the apoptosis genes asleep, and the automatic braking system turned off, the cancer cell can multiply as much as it wants to.
 It can live forever — because no apoptosis genes are awake to make it commit suicide!

-Whether you are talking about lymphosarcoma, mast cell tumors, hemangiosarcoma, osteosarcoma, mammary cancers, melanoma, or any other type of cancer … they all feature a lack of apoptosis.
+Whether you are talking about lymphosarcoma, mast cell tumors, hemangiosarcoma, osteosarcoma, mammary cancers, melanoma, or any other type of cancerthey all feature a lack of apoptosis.

 What Can Restore Apoptosis

 So how do we “wake up” those apoptosis genes?
 Well, there are several apoptogens out there.
-(Apoptogens are agents that induce apoptosis.)
+Apoptogens are agents that induce apoptosis.

-There also are dietary factors that support normal apoptosis levels.
-In fact, in countries where the cancer rates are low, they tend to eat a lot of ingredients that promote healthy apoptosis.
 These are mostly plant-based foods that have bitter and brightly colored compounds.
 Curcumin, luteolin, apigenin, silymarin, gingerols, rutin … these are all found in things like celery, parsley, turmeric, the rinds of citrus fruits and the hulls of peanuts.

 Best to all,